mesosphere/dcos-docs-site/pages/services/beta-zookeeper/2.1.0-3.4.11-beta/install/index.md

 <!-- https://github.com/mesosphere/dcos-zookeeper/ -->

 The default DC/OS Apache Zookeeper Service installation provides reasonable defaults for trying out the service, but may not be sufficient for production use.
-You may require different configurations depeneding on the context of the deployment.
+You may require different configurations depending on the context of the deployment.

 ## Prerequisites